-How Does the Point System Work in Connecticut?
+How Does the Connecticut Points System Work?

 The Connecticut DMV Manages the Points You Incur on Your License

 Interviewer: What is the purpose of the DMV point system in Connecticut?

 Like many other states across the nation, Connecticut uses a points system to keep drivers safe and responsible.
 Points are assessed whenever a driver commits a traffic violation; the amount of points depends on the severity of the actual violation.
 Fear of accumulating points is, in theory, supposed to motivate people to drive safely and follow Connecticut’s traffic laws.

 Interviewer: What are the consequences of receiving points on your driver’s license in Connecticut?